RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 # Middleware

 ## Havok Physics Engine
+The Havok Physics engine was very popular with developers during the xbox era, with over 36 known games that use the middleware.

 To find out if a game uses Havok just search for the string `havok.com` in the main xbe executable file.
 Normally the havok libraries contain error messages redirecting to the havok.com website.

 Games: